Promoting the interests of

 At the EBU, we strive to secure a sustainable future for public service media.
 We provide our Members with world-class content from news to sports and music, and build on our founding ethos of solidarity and co-operation to create a centre for learning and sharing.

-Learn more about our Member strategy 'TOGETHER', which defines our objectives for the 2019-2021 period and how you as a Member can get involved in shaping the future of the EBU.
+Learn more about our strategy and how you as a Member can get involved in shaping the future of the EBU.

 "'Public service media is the bedrock of democratic societies.
 Our role is to champion its values and ensure our Members are able to continue to play a vital role in European culture, society and public discourse.'"